eidheim/Simple-WebSocket-Server/README.md

 See also https://github.com/eidheim/Simple-Web-Server for an easy way to make REST resources available from C++ applications.

-### Backward compatibility note
-**Current master branch is not backward compatible with prior versions.
-Prior versions had problems with moving buffer pointers when sending large and complex streams.**

 ### Features

 * RFC 6455 mostly supported: text/binary frames, ping-pong, connection close with status and reason.